crread/chess/README.md

 - Fix the restart game option.
 - Add a visual on pieces lost during the game.

-Later I will try to add a websocket with nodeJs.
+Later I will try to add a websocket feature with nodeJs.
 The goal of that feature is to learn to use Javascript ES6 deeper, learn the basics of nodeJs and websocket.